Skip to main content

 Preliminary trademark screening is a critical step when finding the right name for your company.
 It will check whether a similar mark exists for names that you are interested in.

-Also referred to as ‘prescreening,’ or knockout search, this guarantees that you don’t end up in the market with a name that isn’t available.
-The main reason for a preliminary trademark screening search is to eliminate names that aren’t available due to existing trademarks and avoid potential trademark conflicts.
+Also referred to as ‘prescreening’ or knockout search, this DOES NOT guarantee that you end up in the market with a name that is available.
+Rather, it is simply the first step to start to identify potential problems.
+The main reason for a preliminary trademark screening search is to eliminate names that aren’t available due to existing trademarks and to avoid potential trademark conflicts, not to secure a definite “green light” on your new name.

-As you might expect, this process is more time-consuming but will provide complete peace of mind that your new trademark is available.
+As you might expect, this process is more time-consuming but will provide peace of mind that your new trademark is likely available.

 Why Do You Need To Check Your Trademark?

-There are several reasons why you should arrange preliminary trademark screening.
+There are a couple of additional reasons why you should arrange for a preliminary trademark screening, like wanting to reduce the chances:

-First, it’s possible that the trademark office rejects your application.
-If this does happen, then you’ve wasted time, and money through your trademark registration process.
+1. That the trademark office rejects your application.
+If this does happen, then you’ve wasted time and money having gone through your trademark registration process.

-Alternatively, if you use a name that is already in use or too similar to an existing mark, then you could get a “cease and desist” letter.
+2. That your name is already in use or too similar to an existing mark for similar goods and services, resulting in you receiving a “cease and desist” letter.
 Believe it or not, receiving a letter like this immediately is not the worst case scenario.
-It’s more problematic when brands or companies crop up years later, demanding you stop using a name after your business is in full swing.
+It’s more problematic when existing brands or companies pop up years later, demanding you stop using a name after your business is in full swing.

-The other key point to remember is that trademark law is complicated.
-It’s not just as simple as having the same name as another mark.
-Don’t forget, there are countless examples of businesses on the market that use virtually identical names.
+Trademark law is complicated.
+It’s not just as simple as avoiding the same name as another mark.
+There are countless examples of businesses in the market that use virtually identical names.
 An example of this is Dove chocolate and Dove soap.
-The reason they can do this is that the companies or brands are part of two completely different markets.
+The reason they can do this is that the brands are in two completely different markets.
+But there are exceptions to this too.
+For example, you couldn’t brand your new video game Coca-Cola even though Coca-Cola doesn’t sell video games, because Coca-Cola is what is considered a famous mark.

 Do You Need To Hire A Trademark Attorney For This Process?

-The problem is that a full search on a name takes a lot of time and those lawyers charge by the hour.
-This isn’t something that you want to add to your budget.
+The problem is that a full search on a name takes a couple of days to a couple of weeks and those lawyers often charge by the hour.
+A full search on a single name, just in the U.S., with a review by an attorney might cost around $1,000.
+This isn’t something that you may want to add to your budget, especially if you’re considering a handful of name candidates.
 The good news is that you don’t need a lawyer to screen a name or multiple names.
 You need a trademark research consultant.
-Professional consultants can provide a legal opinion and a full search report with their findings including whether your trademark is too close to an existing mark.
-They’ll complete the same search for a fraction of the cost that a lawyer would charge and ensure that you don’t end up in a dispute with another trademark owner.
+Professional consultants can provide an expert (although not necessarily a legal) opinion and a pretty comprehensive report with their findings including whether your trademark is too close to an existing mark.
+They’ll often complete this search for a fraction of the cost that a lawyer would charge, still helping you reduce the chances that you end up in a dispute with another trademark owner.

 The Differences Between A Trademark And Domain Name